-Around 53% of students who started college at Massachusetts College of Liberal Arts graduate within six years.
+NOTE: Around 58% of students who start college at Massachusetts College of Liberal Arts complete all the credits required within six years.

 Massachusetts College of Liberal Arts offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |AP Credit Accepted||√|

 Reminder: Massachusetts College of Liberal Arts may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Massachusetts College of Liberal Arts has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.